ourownstory/neural_prophet/CONTRIBUTING.md

 2. Create a new branch and perform respective documentation changes.

-3. Create PR to merge new branch into master.
+3. Create PR to merge new branch into main.

 4. After merge: Checkout `gh-pages`, navigate to `cd docs\` and generate the documentation HTML files.
 The generated files will be in `docs/build/html`.